 During the second quarter of 2023, the Company decided to withdraw the applications pending to be verified by local authorities, keeping only the 94 concessions already granted.

 (a) Obligations related to the concession and concession applications

-At June 30, 2023, the Company's land position in Peru consists of a total of 94 concession titles covering 93,300 hectares.
+As at September 30, 2023, the Company's land position in Peru consists of a total of 94 concession titles covering 93,300 hectares.